rbisdorff/Digraph3/docSphinx/index.rst

 linearly rank or rate with multiple incommensurable performance criteria.
 Other tutorials concern more specifically operational aspects of computing maximal independent sets (MISs) and kernels in graphs and digraphs.
-The tutorial about handling and characterization of permutation graphs, shows the usefulness of the bipolar digraph fusion operator.
+The tutorial about split, interval and permutation graphs is inspired by Martin Golumbic's book on *Algorithmic Graph Theory and Perfect Graphs* ([3]_).
 Finally, we provide a tutorial on tree graphs and spanning forests.

 .. toctree:: tutorial